 Ref.
-Question Policy Principles P1 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?
-Answer Finding/Observation Finding/Observation Unknown detector in the comi 'general needs' bloo is unnecessary and provided.
-A commu- inevitably lead to a a burden on fire and The building is fitted with a domestic hard wired multi sensor detector in the common areas at the head of the stairs.
-In 'general needs' blocks designed to support a 'stay put' policy, it is unnecessary and undesirable for a fire alarm system to be provided.
-A communal fire detection and alarm system will inevitably lead to a proliferation of false alarms.
-This will impose a burden on fire and rescue services and lead to residents ignoring warnings of genuine fires.
-Action/ Recommendation Priority Due Date Management to confirm the rationale of the presence of AFD within the common parts with a view to remove if not required or considered necessary.
-Medium 22/Nov/2022
+Question Policy Principles

+P1 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?

+Answe er Finding/Observation on

+Unkno wn warning system in t detectors, fire pane blocks designed to and undesirable for communal fire dete a proliferation of fal he common areas in I and manual call po support a 'stay put' pa a fire alarm system ction and alarm syst se alarms.
+This will i ints.
+In 'general needs' policy, it is unnecessary

+Action /Recommendation Priority Due Date

+• pement to confirm the rationale of the presence of AFD within with a view to remove if not required or considered necessary Medium 23/Nov/2022

+Image S •